Nicholas Trist: Mexican–American War negotiator

 Trist remained in Cuba until 1845, when President James K. Polk appointed him as a chief clerk in the State Department.
 In 1847, during the Mexican–American War, President Polk sent Trist to negotiate with the government of Mexico.
-He was ordered to arrange an armistice with Mexico wherein the U. S. would offer a restitution up to $30 million U.S. dollars, depending on whether he could obtain Baja California and additional southern territory along with the already planned acquisitions of Alta California, the Nueces Strip, and New Mexico.
+He was ordered to arrange an armistice with Mexico wherein the U.S. would offer a restitution up to $30 million U.S. dollars, depending on whether he could obtain Baja California and additional southern territory along with the already planned acquisitions of Alta California, the Nueces Strip, and New Mexico.
 If he could not obtain Baja California and additional territory to the south, then he was instructed to offer $20 million.
 President Polk was unhappy with his envoy's conduct which prompted him to order Trist to return to the United States.
 General Winfield Scott was also unhappy with Trist's presence in Mexico, although he and Scott quickly reconciled and began a lifelong friendship.

-However, the wily diplomat ignored the instructions to leave Mexico.
-He wrote a 65-page letter back to Washington, D.C. explaining his reasons for staying in Mexico.
-He capitalized on a brilliant opportunity to continue bargaining with Santa Anna offering $15 million.
+Trist ignored the order to leave Mexico, and wrote a 65-page letter back to Washington, D.C. explaining his reasons for staying.
+He capitalized on the opportunity to continue bargaining with Santa Anna offering $15 million.
 Trist successfully negotiated the Treaty of Guadalupe Hidalgo on February 2, 1848.
 Trist's negotiation was controversial among expansionist Democrats since he had ignored Polk's instructions and settled on a smaller cession of Mexican territory than many expansionists wanted and felt he could have obtained.
 A part of this instruction was to specifically include Baja California.
-However, as part of the negotiations, Trist drew the line directly west from Yuma to Tijuana/San Diego instead of from Yuma south to the Gulf of California, which left all of Baja California a part of Mexico, and Polk was furious.
-In the end, Polk reluctantly approved the treaty since he wanted to have it signed, sealed, and delivered to Congress during his presidency.
+As part of the negotiations, Trist drew the line directly west from Yuma to Tijuana/San Diego instead of from Yuma south to the Gulf of California, which left all of Baja California as part of Mexico.
+Polk was furious, but reluctantly approved the treaty since he wanted to have it signed, sealed, and delivered to Congress during his presidency.
 Trist later commented on the treaty:

-"My feeling of shame as an American was far stronger than the Mexicans' could be."